single-spa/single-spa.js.org/docs/faq.md

 5. Working on one area of an app doesn’t require you to download the entire frontend codebase — you just run your microservice locally and the other ones are automatically pulled from what’s on your dev/stage/prod environment

 ## Is there a performance hit to doing microservices this way?
-When setup in the [recommended way](#what-is-the-recommended-single-spa-setup), your code performance and bundle size will be the
+When setup in the [recommended way](#what-is-the-recommended-single-spa-setup), your code performance and bundle size will be nearly identical to a single application that has been code-split.
+The major differences will be the addition of the single-spa library (and SystemJS if you chose to use it).
+Other differences mainly just come down to the difference between one (webpack / rollup / etc.) code bundle and ES modules.

 ## I don’t quite understand what single-spa does?
 Another way to think of single-spa is that it is just a top level router.
 When one route is active, it downloads and executes the code for that route.